To view the Spring 2023 Academic Calendar, go to www.sfu.ca/students/calendar/2023/spring.html.

 and one additional CA studio course from outside the major and one additional CA history course from outside the major.

 Upper Division Requirements

-Students complete a minimum of 34 units including all of
+Students complete a minimum of 39 units, including

 Writing, Quantitative, and Breadth Requirements

 Students admitted to Simon Fraser University beginning in the fall 2006 term must meet writing, quantitative and breadth requirements as part of any degree program they may undertake.
 See Writing, Quantitative, and Breadth Requirements for university-wide information.